machinat/sociably/docs/using-state.md

 # Using State

-Conversation is contextual, it's a process of interactions across a period of time.
-During the conversation proceed, a chatbot needs the state of the conversation/user in order to:
+While having a conversation, knowing about the context is the key proceeding the topic.
+A chatbot may needs the state of the conversation in order to remember:

-- know about basic information, favor or other knowledge of the user.
+- the current topic of the conversation for continuing.
-- remember topic and stop point of the conversation in order to continue later.
+- user answer/choices/behavior to know more about the user.
-- store necessary data to provide more features.
+- which information have been said/notified for not being duplicated.

 ## State Module

-To enable state in Machinat add one state storage module from `@machinat/state`:
+To enable state in Machinat, add one of state storage modules from `@machinat/state`:

 ```js
 import FileState from '@machinat/state/file';